kelloggm/cs-490-website/about.md

 Most "Your Choice" readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.
-The "Your Choice" readings will be checked on the exams with reading questions: see the ["Your Choice" reading page](../projects/optional-readings.html).
+The "Your Choice" readings will be checked on the exams: see the ["Your Choice" reading page](../projects/optional-readings.html).

 ## Participation & Professionalism

 Your participation & professionalism grade is composed of two scores.

-First, your *Professionalism* score is based on the instructor’s impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).
+First, your *Professionalism* score is based on the instructors (both the professor and TAs!) impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).
+Professionalism during the project (especially in interactions with your group's TA mentor) is also a major component.

 Second, your *Participation* score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover "Your Choice" readings) at the beginning of most lectures.
-You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions will always be easy if you did the reading).
-For full participation, you need to get at least a score of 66.67% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
-Put another way, you can miss up to 1/3 of the reading quiz points and still get full participation points.
+You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions are supposed to be easy if you did the reading).
+For full participation, you need to get at least a score of 70% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
+Put another way, you can miss up to 30% of the reading quiz points and still get full participation points.

 These policies are designed to encourage you to come to class.
 A big